inmeso/hilemms/HiLeMMS-DSL.md

 * **Macroscopic variable**
   There are two types of macroscopic variables, moments and others.  **Moments** are obtained by integrating the distribution function over the particle velocity space.
 For instance, the density is the zeroth order moment.
 In a number of applications, macroscopic variables other than moments are necessary.
 For instance, the so-called solid fraction is introduced.
 Typically, such variables are not calculated from the distribution function.

-  Regular moments can be obtained by pre-defined routines while users must provide user-defined routines.
+  Regular moments can be obtained by pre-defined functions while users must provide user-defined functions.

   A confusing point for regular moments is the treatment of body force terms.
 If there is a body force, one needs to modify the manner of calculating moment, please refer to Xiaoyi He, Shiyi Chen, and Gary D. Doolen, Journal of Computational Physics, 146, 282-300 (1998).
 * **Equilibrium**